 That previous company did the packing, but the new company, Iida Suisan Sales Manager Yuki Omori told SeafoodSource, has largely been trading in frozen fish, with sardines making up the bulk of its sales.

-Iida Suisan exports container loads of frozen sardines to SE Asian countries such as Thailand, Malaysia, and Vietnam for canning as oil sardines.
+Iida Suisan exports container loads of frozen sardines to Southeast Asian countries such as Thailand, Malaysia, and Vietnam for canning as oil sardines.
 It also ships sardines to Australia for use as feed for farmed Southern bluefin tuna, and to South Korea for use as feed for olive flounder.

 Sardine catches have increased dramatically, Iida said, possibly due to changes in the ocean environment related to climate change.